MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/connections/connection-twitter.md

 ---
-title: Overview of the Twitter connection | Microsoft Docs
+title: Connect to Twitter from Power Apps
-description: See how to connect to Twitter, step through some examples, and see all the functions
+description: See how to connect to Twitter, step through some examples, and see all the functions.
 author: lancedMicrosoft
 manager: kvivek
 ms.service: powerapps